 - Reconstructing a 16th century Embroidered Leather Hat with Robyn Spencer

-Video Link B - Roses, Veils, Borders and Ribbons: the enigmatic headdresses of the Visitation group from the convent of St Katharinental with Katja Triebe
+Video Link - Roses, Veils, Borders and Ribbons: the enigmatic headdresses of the Visitation group from the convent of St Katharinental with Katja Triebe

-Video Link A - Powdered with Garters and Lined with Miniver: the importance of the hood as a part of the Garter Livery in the fourteenth and fifteenth Centuries with Dr. Chloë R. McKenzie
+removed by request of the author - Powdered with Garters and Lined with Miniver: the importance of the hood as a part of the Garter Livery in the fourteenth and fifteenth Centuries with Dr. Chloë R. McKenzie

-Video Link B - From the Phrygian Cap to the Turban: an impact of the Crusades upon representation of otherness with Dr. Tina Anderlini
+Video Link - From the Phrygian Cap to the Turban: an impact of the Crusades upon representation of otherness with Dr. Tina Anderlini

-Video Link B - The Late Medieval Chaperon in Documents: a first cut with Dr. Sean Manning
+removed by request of the author - The Late Medieval Chaperon in Documents: a first cut with Dr. Sean Manning

-Video Link B - ‘Ane turatis for the quen’: the headdresses of elite women in late 15th century Scotland with Jenn Scott
+removed by request of the author - ‘Ane turatis for the quen’: the headdresses of elite women in late 15th century Scotland with Jenn Scott

-Video Link A
+Video Link

 Taking a Look at Making Late Medieval Menswear with Meridith Towne